Province of the Anglican Church of Burundi: History

-In 1992 the three countries of the Province each gained independence under their own individual Metropolitan Archbishop.
+In 1992, the three countries of the Province each gained independence under their own individual Metropolitan Archbishop.
 The Episcopal Church of Burundi had his first Primate in Samuel Sindamuka, who would be in office until 1998.
 He was followed by Samuel Ndayisenga, Primate from 1998 to 2005.
 In Burundi expansion continued, with Makamba diocese established in 1997 and Muyinga in 2005.
-Finally in 2005 the Province adopted the current name.
+In 2005, the Province adopted the current name.
 Archbishop Bernard Ntahoturi was elected Primate the same year and reelected in 2010.